xx

 In June of 1996, a decision was made to construct another wing to take care of the needs of the growing population.
 Located on the southeast corner of the present school building, the new wing houses meeting rooms and additional space for St. Victor School.

-is calling to us, from the roads not travelled yet." pjgrenier
+“Everything we were, we carry with us.
+Everything we will be, is calling to us, from the roads not travelled yet." pjgrenier